 We combine conceptual frameworks (Fig. 1) and ecosystem modeling to test two hypotheses on potential responses of plant carbon stocks to UCEs.
-The first hypothesis is: Hypothesis (H1).
-Terrestrial ecosystem responses to UCEs will differ qualitatively from ecosystem responses to milder extremes because responses are nonlinear.
-Nonlinearities can
+The first hypothesis is:

-153 arise from multiple mechanisms - including shifts in plant hydraulics, C allocation, 154 phenology, and stand demography - and can vary depending on the pre-drought state of the 155 ecosystem.
-156 We present four conceptual relationships that describe terrestrial ecosystem responses to varying 157 degrees of extreme events (Fig. 1).
-Change in vegetation C stock is linearly related to drought 158 intensity and/or drought duration (Fig. 1a, H0, null hypothesis), which has some observational 159 support from annual and perennial grassland ecosystems, shrublands and savannas across the 160 globe (Bai et al., 2008; Muldavin et al., 2008; Ruppert et al., 2015).
-Alternatives to the null 161 (linear) hypothesis are that biomass loss increases non-linearly with increased drought intensity 162 (i.e., reduction in precipitation) represented by a threshold-based relationship (Fig. 1a, H1a), 163 increased drought duration (i.e., prolonged drought with the same intensity) by shifting the linear 164 relationship downwards via increasing slopes (Fig. 1a, H1b), or the combination of both intensity 165 and duration (Fig. 1a, H1c).
-These hypotheses are supported by observations from the Amazon 166 Basin and Borneo (Phillips et al., 2010) where tree mortality rates increased non-linearly with 167 drought intensity.
-Similarly, plant hydraulic theories predict nonlinear damage to the plant-water 168 transport systems, and thus mortality risk, as a function of drought stress (Sperry and Love, 169 2015).
-In particular, longer droughts are more likely to lead to lower soil water potentials, 170 leading to a nonlinear xylem damage function even if stomata effectively limit water loss (Sperry 171 et al., 2016).
-172 Hypothesis (H2): The effects of increasing atmospheric CO2 concentration (eCO2) will 173 alleviate impacts of extreme drought stress through an increase in vegetation productivity and 174 water-use efficiency, but only up to a threshold of drought severity, while increased 175 temperature (and related water stress) will exacerbate tree mortality.
-176 This second hypothesis is based on growing evidence that effects of eCO2 and climate 177 warming may interact with effects of drought intensity on ecosystems.
-The CO2 fertilization 178 effect enhances vegetation productivity (e.g., net primary production, NPP) (Ainsworth and 179 Long, 2005; Norby et al., 2005; Wang et al., 2012), but this fertilization effect is generally reduced by drought (Hovenden et al., 2014; Reich et al., 2014; Gray et al., 2016).
-Drought events 180 181 often coincide with increased temperature, which intensifies the impact of drought on 182 ecosystems (Allen et al., 2015; Liu et al., 2017), resulting in nonlinear responses in mortality rates (Adams et al., 2009; Adams et al., 2017a).
-The evaluation of C cycling in VDMs with doubling of CO2 (only "beta effect") showed a large carbon sink in a tropical forest (Holm et al., 2020), but the inclusion of climate interactions in VDMs needs to be further explored.
+155 Hypothesis (H1).
+Terrestrial ecosystem responses to UCEs will differ qualitatively from 156 ecosystem responses to milder extremes because responses are nonlinear and highly variable.
+157 Nonlinearities can arise from multiple mechanisms - including shifts in plant hydraulics, C 158 allocation, phenology, and stand demography - and can vary depending on the pre-drought 159 state of the ecosystem.
+160 We present three conceptual relationships that describe terrestrial ecosystem responses to 161 varying degrees of extreme events (Fig. 1).
+We hypothesize that change in vegetation C stock is related to drought intensity and/or drought duration, such that biomass loss increases nonlinearly 162 163 with increased drought intensity (i.e., reduction in precipitation) represented by a threshold-based 164 relationship (Fig. 1a, H1a), increased drought duration (i.e., prolonged drought with the same 165 intensity) by shifting responses typically seen in milder extremes downwards via increasing slopes (Fig. 1a, H1b), or the combination of both intensity and duration (Fig. 1a, H1c).
+These 166 167 hypotheses are supported by observations from the Amazon Basin and Borneo (Phillips et al., 2010) where tree mortality rates increased nonlinearly with drought intensity.
+Similarly, plant 168 169 hydraulic theories predict nonlinear damage to the plant-water transport systems, and thus mortality risk, as a function of drought stress (Sperry and Love, 2015).
+In particular, longer 170 171 droughts are more likely to lead to lower soil water potentials, leading to a nonlinear xylem 172 damage function even if stomata effectively limit water loss (Sperry et al., 2016).
+173 Hypothesis (H2): The effects of increasing atmospheric CO2 concentration (eCO2) will 174 alleviate impacts of extreme drought stress through an increase in vegetation productivity and 175 water-use efficiency, but only up to a threshold of drought severity, while increased 176 temperature (and related water stress) will exacerbate tree mortality.
+177 This second hypothesis is based on growing evidence that effects of eCO2 and climate warming may interact with effects of drought intensity on ecosystems.
+The CO2 fertilization 178 179 effect enhances vegetation productivity (e.g., net primary production, NPP) (Ainsworth and 180 Long, 2005; Norby et al., 2005; Wang et al., 2012), but this fertilization effect is generally 181 reduced by drought (Hovenden et al., 2014; Reich et al., 2014; Gray et al., 2016).
+Drought events 182 often coincide with increased temperature, which intensifies the impact of drought on 183 ecosystems (Allen et al., 2015; Liu et al., 2017), resulting in nonlinear responses in mortality rates (Adams et al., 2009; Adams et al., 2017a).
+The evaluation of C cycling in VDMs with 184 doubling of CO2 (only "beta effect") showed a large carbon sink in a tropical forest (Holm et al., 2020), but the inclusion of climate interactions in VDMs needs to be further explored.